Etrunon/PSOMapExploration/README.md

 ## Run the project

 The project has been developed using Pycharm IDE.
-If the project is opened using this IDE, it will open automatically pick up the saved run configurations.
+If the project is opened using this IDE, it will automatically pick up the saved run configurations.

 ### Requirements
  - Python 3.6

 It is recommended to use a separate virtualenv for this project.
-The project has been developed and tested on our Ubuntu laptops.
+The project has been developed and tested on our Linux laptops.
 Running under other OSes has not been tested.

 If matplotlib creates problems while drawing graphs, try commenting the line in the main file that forces it to use specific backend `matplotlib.use("Qt5Agg")`

 ### Dependencies
-Pip is used to manage dependencies
+Pip is used to manage dependencies.

 ### Configuration

 Configuration is done in the file `src/configuration.py`.
-The parameters can be configured via environment variables
+The parameters can be configured via environment variables.

 ### Run the main file